 When a client is having trouble accessing a resource, it may be literally out of reach, unreal, or (especially in extreme states) deleted.
 Spatial anchors and meta-position can help such clients work on an unresourceful state from outside the state, where they have the needed resources to do the work.
-(I think a lot of NLP meta-position techniques are so effective because they bypass contextualized resource-inactivation.)
+(I think a lot of NLP meta-position techniques are so effective because they bypass contextualized inactivation of resources.)

 You can also have a client copy resources from a resourceful state to add to their unresourceful state.
 I always have the client duplicate resources rather than simply move them in order to avoid having the client think, even subconsciously, that they might have removed the resource from its original state in order to add it to their unresourceful state.

 Resourceful and unresourceful timelines are just one example of how the brain uses contextualized time representations to categorize experiences and build robust states and abilities.
 I’ll dig deeper into this fascinating subject in future posts.